Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

+\begin{remark} The reason why use the term \emph{decomposition} (as opposed to \emph{stratification}) is that, in some parts of the literature, a condition on a stratification is that the closure of a stratum is a union of strata.
+This is not the case in, for example, the Deodhar decomposition (cf. \cite{Dudas} or \cite[Section 4.3]{Speyer}), which is a special case of the decompositions we discuss here. \end{remark}

 \begin{thm} \begin{itemize} \item[(a)] Let $\gamma$ be a positive braid word.
+Then there exists a finite collection of simplifying weaves $(\ww_1,\ldots,\ww_k)$, where each $\ww_i$ has $\gamma$ on the top and the half twist $\Delta$ on the bottom, which decomposes $X_0(\gamma,w_0)$ in the sense of Definition \ref{defn:stratification_by_weaves}.\\

-Then the braid variety $X_0(\gamma,w_0)$ can be stratified by simplifying weaves from $\gamma$ to $\Delta$.\\ \item[(b)] Furthermore, given any Demazure weave $\Sigma$ from $\gamma$ to $\Delta$, there is a stratification of $X_0(\gamma,w_0)$ by simplifying weaves where the correspondence is the unique stratum of maximal dimension. \end{itemize} \end{thm}
+\item[(b)] Furthermore, given any Demazure weave $\ww$ from $\gamma$ to $\Delta$, there is a decomposition of $X_0(\gamma,w_0)$ by a collection of simplifying weaves $(\ww_1 = \ww, \ww_2, \ldots,\ww_k)$ as in (a), where the correspondence is the unique piece of maximal dimension. \end{itemize} \end{thm}